 While numbers cannot tell the whole story, the success of our specialised and combined courses in drawing and painting, book illustration, photography, printmaking, new media as well as our vocation-oriented, hands-on education in art history is borne out by statistics.
 We continue to perform exceptionally well in the National Student Satisfaction survey (NSS) and other league tables.
-In the NSS 2021, the School of Art at Aberystwyth was ranked overall in the Top 10 of UK providers.
-The relevance and currency of our schemes are reviewed in light of such feedback.
+We are ranked Top 5 in the UK in the Guardian University League Table 2023 for satisfaction with teaching for the subject of Fine Art and Top 10 in the UK for Teaching Quality for the subject of Art & Design (GUG 2023).